Evelyn College for Women

 Evelyn College for Women, often shortened to Evelyn College, was the coordinate women's college of Princeton University in Princeton, New Jersey between 1887 and 1897.
 It was the first women's college in the State of New Jersey.

 Background

 Evelyn was founded by clergyman Joshua Hall McIlvaine, a Princeton alumnus and former professor at the institution.
 He named the college after Sir John Evelyn and was able to recruit most of Princeton's most noted faculty members, including Woodrow Wilson and Henry Fine, to teach at the college.
 Helen Magill White, the first woman in the United States to earn a Ph.D., also taught at Evelyn.
 It was located in two buildings: 7-8 Evelyn Place, a circa 1880 Queen Anne Victorian style structure known as "The Pines" (now two private residences), and a Colonial style building on the southwest corner of Nassau and Harrison Streets.
-8 Evelyn Place was home to former Borough of Princeton Mayor Barbara Boggs Sigmund and her family for nearly five decades.
+8 Evelyn Place was home to former Borough of Princeton Mayor Barbara Boggs Sigmund and her family for 45 years.
 In 2021, Number 8 was featured by the Historical Society of Princeton as part of its annual House Tour.